anas-stuff/0x61nas/README.md

 <sub>
     <p align="center">
         <i>
-            NOTE: Usually I take up to 3 days to respond to a message :), Unless if you girl you are love the programming and open source and single and your age 19
+            NOTE: Usually I take up to 3 days to respond to a message :), Unless you are a girl who loves programming and open source and single and your age is 19
         </i>
     </p>
 </sub>